 Temporary Residence Certificate (TRC) Renewal Appointments and call-backs are suspended.
 Applicants whose TRCs are due for renewal can apply online and will be issued a new card by post.

-Further to the Government announcement on 19th October regarding increased restrictions in response to COVID-19, the International Protection Appeals Tribunal is postponing all scheduled on site hearings with effect from Thursday 22nd October 2020.
+The Tribunal recommenced onsite oral hearings on Tuesday 1st December following the announcement on 27th November that Ireland was entering Level 3 of the Plan for Living with COVID.
+Previously, following the Government announcement on 19th October regarding increased restrictions in response to COVID-19, the International Protection Appeals Tribunal postponed all scheduled on-site hearings with effect from Thursday 22nd October 2020.

-Previously, on 31st July, the International Protection Appeals Tribunal announced that it will recommence oral hearings on 6th August 2020.
+On 31st July, the International Protection Appeals Tribunal announced that oral hearings would recommence on 6th August 2020.
 An administrative note for participants of trial hearings has been prepared in light of Covid-19.